no-more-secrets/parsco/README.md

                          typename Ps::value_type> && ...)
 parser<R> first( P fst, Ps... rest );
 ```
+where `R` is `P::value_type`.
+When one parser succeeds,
+subsequent parsers will not be run.

 ## | operator
 The `|` operator runs the parser in the order given and returns